 I finally received my RES-Q today and it was all I hoped it would be.
-Lets start from the top.
+Let’s start from the top.

 The packaging was perfect.
 It had the best packaging I have ever seen.
 The foam was very thick and even if the box was damaged it would have taken a ridiculous amount of damage to damage the product itself.
 The outside of the cardboard box looked great.
 It was very well shipped.
-I was concerned that for the 61 pounds it would arrive damaged but that wasn’t an issue at all.
+I was concerned that for the 61 pounds, it would arrive damaged but that wasn’t an issue at all.

 It had multiple layers of protection.
 Besides the foam, it was encased in a plastic cover.
 So even if the box had gotten wet there was a great chance that the unit would not have gotten wet.
 It had a packet to dry any moisture and it arrived to me with no moisture of any kind.
 I can’t complain about its condition when I received it.

 What is the negative?
-So far on its first day I haven’t found a negative.
-I am not thrilled with the weight, but I accept reality that the weight has to be a result of the storage capacity of the battery.
+So far on its first day, I haven’t found a negative.
+I am not thrilled with the weight, but I accept the reality that the weight has to be a result of the storage capacity of the battery.
 I love the fact that because it is Lifepo4 it will have a long life as long as I take care of it.
-A very small complaint would the lack of a quick charging connect port.
+A very small complaint would be the lack of a quick charging connect port.
 This is not a big deal but it is nice to have.

 For example, the handles feel very solid.
 It feels like you could spin the unit around in circles with the handles although I wouldn’t suggest doing that.
 There isn’t any sensation that they are going to give or any flex when you use them.
 I have lifted many computers with handles with similar weighted devices and this is the most solid I have felt.
 It feels better than some very expensive computer equipment that some companies I have worked with have used.

-No I am not a shill for this company.
+No, I am not a shill for this company.
 I bought this out of my own funds, and I am not receiving any benefits by saying this.
 I think this is hands down the best quality unit for the price.
-The warranty is 2 years and I look forward to this future with this device.
+The warranty is 2 years and I look forward to the future with this device.
 If I had a family I would buy one of these for each member of the family and it would do everything they would need in an emergency.

 If I buy another solar generator it will probably be another one of these.
 The case is very solid and metal and you can easily put your devices on top to charge like I have.
 They feel strong enough that you could stack them, but I wouldn’t suggest that.
 Oh, that reminds me.
 The display tells you the temperature of the unit and has a fan that automatically cools it down if it is too hot.
 This is a really nice touch and I wish other solar generators told you the operating temperature.
-It really makes the other solar generators I have look cheap by comparison.
-I think you lose too much when you buy solar generators below the $1000 price point.
+It really makes the other solar generators I have to look cheap by comparison.
+I think you lose too much when you buy solar generators below the $ 1,000 price point.
 You don’t have the information you need to make good decisions.

 I posted this and went back to the unit and realized something.
 I didn’t write about the noise level.
-Charging from solar to the battery, and charging a usb solar light makes no sound that I can hear.
+Charging from solar to the battery, and charging a USB solar light makes no sound that I can hear.
 This might change when the AC inverter is on but I doubt it.
 I think they have done a great job isolating the sounds and finding ways to make this device feel luxurious.
 The quietness of this would be a great choice for audiophiles who need power conditioning but don’t like noisy/cheap UPS or power strips that are unreliable.
 This is really a remarkable device.